navkar/Predictions/README.md

 ### 2031 (or earlier)

 * Boundary changes in India (Nepal/Bangladesh/POK part of Indias territory)
+  - Boundaries drawn during partition will be erased.
-* Elimination of caste system
+* Elimination of caste system in India
-* Smaller sized decentralized governments
+* Smaller sized decentralized governments everywhere.
 * Breakup of the USA, as well as the EU and the UK.
   - Northern States of America
   - Southern States of America